 One of the best things to do in Moab and a famous Utah landmark is Dead Horse Point State Park.
 It lives in the shadows of the nearby Arches National Park and Canyonlands National Park and for this reason, it sees far fewer visitors than its neighbors.

 It’s just a quick, 30-minute drive from Moab to the park entrance.
 From there, use the main road to drive past the visitor center to see the famous Dead Horse Point.
 You’ll get expansive views of a 2,000-foot canyon overlooking the winding Colorado River.

 The park offers camping, hiking, photography, and epic stargazing.
 For hiking, the West Rim Trail and East Rim Trails provide excellent views of the canyon and river while hiking along the edge of the canyon walls.

 There are many legends of where the name, Dead Horse Point, originated from.
-The most prominent theory is the point is where ranchers would corral wild horses and select the ones they wanted and let the others roam free.
-For some unknown reason, one time the ranchers left them and many horses died.
+The most prominent theory is the point where ranchers would corral wild horses and select the ones they wanted and let the others roam free.
+For some unknown reason, once, the ranchers left them, and many horses died.

 Regardless of if the legends are true, this is a great spot to visit in Utah, and a sight worth seeing as it’s simply breathtaking.

 By Kate and Jeremy from Our Escape Clause